gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 Never mind.
 The thing is that I'm moving to Barcelona this month to start working in one of the most amazing companies I've known of:
 Social Point.
 From everything I know about them, I think it is going to be one hell of a life experience.
 Personally, I'm closing a chapter of my life and opening a new one.
-I'm excited, happy, sad, fearful, full of energy, positive and a lot more of emotions that run through my mind.
+I'm excited, happy, sad, fearful, full of energy, positive and a lot of other emotions that run through my mind.

 It is good when life taps you on the back.